bradbase/flyingkoala/docs/_build/html/_sources/use.rst.txt

   import numpy as np
   import pandas as pd

-  from flyingkoala import flyingkoala as fk
+  from flyingkoala import * as fk

   def DegreeDay(model, T_min, T_max):
       """Function for calculating Degree Day"""